DontBelieveTheByte/CurvyToFat/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
+In Chrome, choose Setting > Extensions.
 Drag CurvyToFat.crx into the page that appears.